 There is a sudden growth in the beard market.
-Carrying a long stylish beard is no longer considered wild or unkept, as it once used to be.
+Carrying a long stylish beard, is no longer considered wild or unkept, as it once used to be.
 Today, it’s one of the most in-demand fashion trends.
-But, as the trends spread, so do many beard growth myths, and there are companies ready to cash on to such popularity.
+But, as the trends spread, so do many myths, and there are companies ready to cash on to such popularity.

 They found that, overall, colonization is similar in male healthcare workers with and without facial hair; however, certain bacterial species were more prevalent in workers without facial hair.
 Clean shaven men were three times more likely to carry methicillin-resistant staph auerus (MRSA), and colonies of Staphylococcus aureus on their faces, a bacterium that causes skin and respiratory infections, and food poisoning, as compared to bearded men.

-There are oils like coconut, jojoba, grape seed, hempseed, Argan oil, etc. which just like other oils can help in moisturizing, and keeping dryness away, but growth and density, no they won’t do anything.
+There are oils like coconut, jojoba, grape seed, hempseed, Argan oil etc. which just like other oils can help in moisturising, and keeping dryness away, but growth and density, no they won’t do anything.
 Beard oils may also give a shine to the beard which may look more attractive to some, but that’s it.
-The same is the case with waxes and creams.
+Same is the case with waxes and creams.

 Keeping your beard, or hair clean and moisturized will prevent such an issue.
 Remember, if you want to keep a beard, irrespective of type and shape, you should maintain it well, just like your head hair.
-Trimming, oiling, shampooing, and brushing, etc. are the very basic grooming techniques.
+Trimming, oiling, shampooing, and brushing etc. are the very basic grooming techniques.

-Let’s understand why.
+Let’s understand this why.
 Humans have a tendency to think of extremes.
-For e.g., if you advice a beginner to lift heavy in the gym, his doubts that he would turn into a bodybuilder in no time.
+For e.g. if you advice a beginner to lift heavy in the gym, his doubts that he would turn into a bodybuilder in no time.
 That’s the same stupid thought pattern we have for hair growth too, and many other aspects in life.

 A classic example here would be Sikhs, many of whom don’t trim their beard at all.
 Not everyone carries the same beard length.
-Despite never trimming their beard or hair, there is set length it grows to, which depends on the individual’s genetics.
+Despite of never trimming their beard or hair, there is set length it grows to, which depends on the individual’s genetics.
 Some are extremely long, and some not, but they can’t do anything as such.

-When it comes to growth timing, for some people, the growth of body hair is quite fast, and not shaving for some weeks would mean a dense jungle on the face and head.
+When it comes to growth timing, for some people, the growth of bodily hair is quite fast, and not shaving for some weeks would mean a dense jungle on the face and head.
 Even their body hair growth is quite fast.
 Well, for others, growing a basic moustache may be an issue and may take months.
 Again it’s your genes to decide it.

 Every beard has a “terminal” length at which it stops growing, even if you don’t shave it.
 It’s the same scenario with, other hairy areas of the body.